hemantso/enumerableMethods/README.md

 # enumerableMethods

 > Practice of Second ruby lessons on Microverse school.
 This small project consist of adding new methods onto the existing Enumerable module.
+Project build using testing with Rspec (TDD).

 ## Built With